Save Your Spot

 Your information is kept in a confidential database.
 Once the State of Michigan informs us of the number of doses that we will be shipped the following week, we will begin to schedule appointments.
 We will invite people signed up on the “Save Your Spot” list by eligibility and time of sign-up.
-Once notified you will have 48 hours to make your appointment.
-You will be able to call or make an appointment or online.
+You will be notified in your invite of the timeframe to book an appointment by.
 This invitation to make an appointment is non-transferrable and we ask that you not share it with other residents.
 These appointments may be at our drive through or at a single day large vaccination site.

 Will I receive a confirmation email after I sign-up for the Save Your Spot form?